pieaerts/pieaerts/_posts/2018-07-28-10-tips-for-outdoor-and-wildlife-photography.md

 ## Stop zooming

 Ditch the zoom lens and learn to love the constraints of dealing with a fixed focal length.
 Simply because the most important lens you own, are your own legs.
 Moving ‘them’ instead of a zoom ring will instantly make you a better photographer.
 It increases the weight of your bag, but deal with it, its worth the pain.
-So stop zooming, start seeing.&nbsp;
+So stop zooming, start seeing.

 ![](/uploads/493a9458-1.jpg)

 ## Convey emotion

 Some people argue that one needs a human connection in order to feel emotionally connected to an image.
 But nothing is further from the truth.
 A still image can convey an even stronger emotion than any facial expression or human interaction ever could.
-Find that and try to convey it in your visual story telling.&nbsp;
+Find that and try to convey it in your visual story telling.

 ![](/uploads/linyanti.jpg)